Journal of Biobased Materials and Bioenergy

 |SUBMISSION OF MANUSCRIPT: Authors are kindly advised to read JBMB policy before submitting their manuscript to JBMB Editors.
 Authors are encouraged to submit high quality original research work that has not been published or nor under consideration by other journals or conference proceedings elsewhere.
 Authors should submit manuscript online to the Manuscript Tracking System.
 Authors are highly encouraged to submit manuscript electronically as a PDF file (preferred) or MS Word file to save time for the reviewing process.|

-|Authors should submit a list of FIVE (5) potential referees accompanied with their designation and affiliation of the referees, complete mailing address, telephone, fax and email address, who may be contacted for reviewing the manuscript though refereeing, is done by anonymous reviewers selected by the Editor-in-Chief.
-Also please include that when submitting a list of 5 potential referees that they are from different regions. i.e. North America, Asia, Europe, Africa and Australia etc."|
+|Authors should submit a list of FIVE (5) potential referees accompanied with their complete mailing address, telephone, and email address, who may be contacted for reviewing the manuscript though refereeing is done by anonymous reviewers selected by the Editor-in-Chief or Associate Editors.|

-|COVER ART: JBMB features new cover art time to time.
+|COVER ART: Journal features new cover art time to time.
 Authors are encouraged to submit high quality color figure/illustration to have their published paper featured.|

 |COMMUNICATIONS: Highest priority will be given to the communications reporting important new scientific and technological findings.
 Rapid publication is provided for concise and up-to-date reports.
 These articles should not exceed three-four published pages.
 No section headings should be used for these short communications.|

-|RESEARCH ARTICLES: Full length papers that report original research work on new ideas in the fields of bio-based materials and bioenergy.|
+|RESEARCH ARTICLES: Full length papers that report original research work on new ideas in the fields of nanoscience and nanotechnology.|

 The state-of-the-art review articles with author's short biography and photo are published.
-Reviews are limited to a maximum length of 35 journal pages having more than 100 references.
+Reviews are limited to a maximum length of 50 journal pages having more than 200 references.
 It is authors' responsibility to obtain written copyright permissions to reproduce any copyright materials from other sources.
 Authors are advised to cite proper references in figure/tables captions of all previously published figures/tables/illustrations including their own published work and obtain copyright permissions from appropriate publishers and authors.

-|TYPING: All manuscripts must be in English, typed double-spaced on one side of the page throughout (including footnotes, references, tables, legends) on 8.5" x 11" or A4 white paper leaving at least 1 inch left hand margin.|
+|TYPING: All manuscripts must be in English, typed double-spaced on one side of the page throughout (including footnotes, references, tables, legends) on 8.5" x 11" page leaving at least 1 inch left hand margin.|

 |ABSTRACT: All manuscripts must contain an informative 150 to 300 words abstract explaining the essential contents of the work, key ideas and results.|

-|FIGURES: It is very important to supply high quality figures in a form suitable for reproduction.
+|QUALITY OF FIGURES: It is very important to supply high quality figures in a form suitable for reproduction.
 All figures, tables, illustrations, photographs should be prepared in such a way that they could be printed in a single column size with a width of 3 1/4 inches or 8.25 cm.
 Use 14 ARIAL BOLD font for legends and 12 ARIAL font for numbering/wordings in figures, use the same font for all figures.
 Only if absolutely necessary should figures/tables/photos occupy double columns.
 Each figure must be referred to in the text and will be printed in black and white unless otherwise instructed by the authors.
 Each Figure should be submitted on a separate sheet and marked with the name of the author, title of manuscript and figure number.
 All formulae and figures should be carefully drafted and never drawn freehand.
 High quality original figures and glossy prints of all photographs are required.
 Photocopies of the figures and photographs are not acceptable.|

 |TABLES: Each table must be referred to in the text.
 Each table should be typed double-spaced on a separate sheet and identified sequentially by Arabic numerals corresponding to the order in which they appear in the text.
 Each table should have a brief explanatory title, which should be labeled unambiguously.
 The position of each table should be clearly marked in the text.|